Datavisualiatie-UGent/project-dv25-3/dv25-3/src/explore.md

 }
 ```
 <h1>Explore the survey</h1>
-<br><h2>Europa interactieve kaart</h2>
+<br><h2>Europe interactive map</h2>
 <br>
 <br>
 <h4>To make the insights more interactive and comparable, we've added a dedicated Explore section where you can dive into country-level responses across a range of key questions.
 Start by using the EU map with a dropdown menu to select the questions you're most interested in—then instantly see how each country responds.
-This map provides a powerful overview of geographical patterns and national differences.</h4>
+This map provides a powerful overview of geographical patterns and national differences.
+You can then click a country to go to a more detailed page.</h4>

 <!-- resize trick om te zorgen dat js pas laad als deze html geladen  -->
 <div class="card" style="display: flex; flex-direction: column; gap: 1rem;">